Why DC Voltage is preferred for Control circuit? Advantage Disadvantage:

 1) You should operate DC system with safe condition otherwise you feel heavy shock, and may lead to death

 Check here the human with stand able Current Limit:

-2) Testing cable liveness: You can check DC supply without millimeter or ammeter, Normal household tester does not work on DC supply.
+2) Testing cable liveness: You can not check DC supply without millimeter or ammeter, Normal household tester does not work on DC supply.

 3) Circuit Fault Tracing: In DC supply takes longer time as compared with AC supply system.
 DC system need –ve point should be looped perfectly otherwise it is difficult to identify the circuit fault.
 But In AC system the current return loop is neutral and the neutral is nothing but a ground, you can take ground point at anywhere else.